 The first fundamental aspect is what type of corruption the adversary can inflict on the $f$ parties it can corrupt.
 There are four classic types of corruption: Passive, Crash, Omission, and Byzantine.

-1. Passive: a passively corrupted party must follow the protocol just like an honest party, but it allows the adversary to learn information.
+- Passive: a passively corrupted party must follow the protocol just like an honest party, but it allows the adversary to learn information.
 A passive adversary (sometimes called Honest-But-Curious or Semi-Honest) does not deviate from the protocol but can learn all possible information from its view: i.e., the messages sent and received by parties it controls.
-A failure in this case is if the passive adversary learns information that the protocol designer wanted the adversary not to learn.
+The adversary can aggregate all the views of the corrupted parties.
+Typically, the goal of the adversary designer is to limit the information that the adversary learns.

-2. Crash: in addition to passive, once the party is corrupted, the adversary can decide when to cause it to stop sending and receiving all messages.
+- Crash: in addition to passive, once the party is corrupted, the adversary can decide to cause a crash event which causes the party to stop sending and receiving all messages.
+Note that the crash event may happen in the middle of sending messages and once it happens it is irrevocable.

 Note that each corruption type subsumes the previous one.